Worksop Factory: Oxo

 Oxo was made at Great Harwood from 1939 to December 1992, when production was moved to Worksop by Unilever.
 Around four hundred employees had been at the Great Harwood site in Lancashire, but Unilever had tried to build a new factory in the 1980s, which was blocked by the local council.

 After blocking a new factory in the 1980s, when Unilever announced to the local council, in 1990, it was leaving, the council attempted to stop Unilever leaving.
 Discussions were held in London with the local Conservative MP, Ken Hargreaves.
 In February 1991, it was announced that Oxo would move to Worksop, as part of Brooke Bond.
 Manufacturing equipment would move later in 1991.
 Manufacturing moved in December 1992.

 Oxo became part of Van den Bergh Foods in 1995 at Crawley.

 Gravy and salt

 Saxa salt and Bisto were made at Middlewich in Cheshire until September 2008, which was the former Cerebos until 1968.

-Bisto and Paxo, moved from Greatham to Middlewich in 1968, and moved Worksop in 2008, previously being made by RHM Foods.
+Bisto and Paxo, moved from Greatham to Middlewich in 1968, and moved to Worksop in 2008, previously being made by RHM Foods.
 Middlewich had also made Paxo stuffing, now made in Kent.
 Prince Philip visited this Bisto factory on 25 June 1969.
 RHM had bought Cerebos for £61m in July 1968.
 Cerebos also owned Sharwoods sauces, which mostly made mango chutney; Cerebos had bought J.A.
 Sharwood in November 1962.
 Sharwoods was made from 1968 by RHM in Greatham in Teesside; this site was the former Greatham Salt and Brine Works, and was the headquarters of Cerebos; the site also made Atora suet, now made in Wales (Dafen, Carmarthenshire).
 RHM, itself, was formed in 1963.
 RHM exported over six hundred different products to seventy five countries.